Reverse (novel): Characters

 Fukase's girlfriend.
 She works at a bakery called "Grim Bread".
 She met Fukase at "Clover Coffee" and they started dating.
 One day, however, she receives a letter at work stating that "Kazuhisa Fukase is a murderer", and asks Fukase if he has any idea what happened.
-Fukase confides in him about a past incident, but he is unable to accept the fact and keeps his distance from him.
+Fukase confides in her about a past incident, but she is unable to accept the fact and keeps her distance from him.